malmo23/guessing-game/README.md

-# Project Title: Guessing Game Assignment
+Project Title:guessing-game

-**Makefile run date and time:** Wed Mar 20 14:30:00 UTC 2024
+Makefile run date and time: Fri May 30 16:06:00 +01 2025

-**Number of lines of code in guessinggame.sh:** 42
+Number of lines of code in guessinggame.sh: 42